emersonsmall/blast-app/README.md

 # Incomplete

   * **TODO**: Check if a job already exists / if results are already available for a user and taxon pair before creating a new job (handle multiple requests submitted in quick succession gracefully).
-  * **TODO**: Configure horizontal scaling using AWS load balancer and auto scaling groups.
   * **TODO**: Expand test suite.

 # BLAST App

-This application allows users to perform a BLAST (Basic Local Alignment Search Tool) search between two organisms.
-It retrieves the necessary FASTA (sequence) and GFF (genome annotation) files from the GenBank API and runs an all-versus-all BLAST search to identify the most similar gene between the two species.
+This application allows users to perform a BLAST search between two organisms.
+It retrieves the necessary FASTA and GFF files from the NCBI Datasets API and runs an all-vs-all BLAST search to identify the most similar gene between the two species.

 ## Architecture

-The application is containerised and consists of two services, a server and a worker, as defined in `docker-compose.yml`.
+The application is containerised and consists of a server and a worker, as defined in `docker-compose.yml`.

   * **Server**: An Express.js application that provides the API endpoints.
-  * **Worker**: A Node.js application that processes the BLAST jobs asynchronously.
+  * **Worker**: A Node.js application that processes BLAST jobs asynchronously via a Python script.

 ### AWS Services

-The application is designed to run on AWS and uses several services:
+The application is designed to run on AWS and utilises serveral services:

-  * **Amazon S3**: Storing genome files (.GFF and .FASTA).
+  * **Amazon S3**: Stores genome files (.GFF and .FASTA).
-  * **Amazon RDS**: Database for storing genome and BLAST job metadata.
+  * **Amazon RDS**: Stores genome and BLAST job metadata.
-  * **Amazon SQS**: Message queue for passing job information from the server to the worker.
+  * **Amazon SQS**: Passes job information from the server to the worker.
-  * **Amazon Cognito**: User authentication and management.
-  * **Amazon Route53**: DNS management.
+  * **Amazon Route53**
-  * **AWS Systems Manager Parameter Store**: Storing configuration parameters.
+  * **AWS Parameter Store**
-  * **AWS Secrets Manager**: Storing secrets (database password, API key etc).
+  * **AWS Secrets Manager**
+  * **Amazon ECR**
-  * **Amazon ECR**: Storing and managing Docker images.
+  * **Amazon Cognito**

 ## Features